tychonaut/multiOSCluster/doc/setup_protocol_ParaView.md

   [ParaView/VRPN with MS-MPI]( https://www.paraview.org/Wiki/ParaView/VRPN_with_MS-MPI ),
   Section "To run the exe on slave computers for rendering".

-  TODO do and describe smpd -d stuff ftp://ftp.mcs.anl.gov/pub/mpi/mpich2-doc-windev.pdf autolaunch in awkward debug mode...
+* TODO do and describe smpd -d stuff ftp://ftp.mcs.anl.gov/pub/mpi/mpich2-doc-windev.pdf Autostart in awkward debug mode...
+  Create shortcut to `C:\Program Files\Microsoft MPI\Bin\smpd.exe`,
+  put it into
+  `C:\Users\<user>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
+  Right click -> Properties -> behind the exe, append " -d" (without quotes), meaning a debug mode.
+Otherwise, the app immediately ends itself.
+Launching it as a windows service will prohibit to launch MPI programs with GUI, that's why the awkawrd exe must be launched.
+A windows command window will stay up all the time from now on.

 ## Configure ParaView installation to cluster